 Chat with a local specialist who can help organize your trip.

 Colombia's Coffee Region in 2-3 days

-With 2-3 days in the coffee zone, you can take things a bit slower, using your entire first day, and not just a first afternoon, to tour several coffee farms.
+With 2-3 days in the coffee zone, you can take things a bit slower, using your entire first day to tour several coffee farms.
 Some of the most-visited coffee farms include Hacienda Venecia and Hacienda Guayabal around Manizales, Recuca near Armenia, where visitors are allowed to harvest their own beans, El Ocaso near Salento, and Don Manolo Coffee Farm near Pereira.
-This will give you a chance not only to tour the coffee fields and see the process, but also to include a coffee workshop that will teach you brewing techniques and how to identify different beans and roasts.
+This will give you a chance not only to tour the coffee fields and see the process but also to include a coffee workshop that will teach you brewing techniques and how to identify different beans and roasts.

-If you’re into the idea of exploring picturesque waterways surrounded by lush greenery, head to Rio Barbas, a river in Barbas Bremens Regional Park close to Pereira and Armenia.
-Here you can try your hand at canyoning with the help of a guide: navigating creeks and waterfalls using rope systems.
-You can head back to your hacienda accommodations for your second night, or try out one of the area’s growing number of boutique hotels.
+If you're into the idea of exploring picturesque waterways surrounded by lush greenery, head to Río Barbas, a river in Barbas Bremens Regional Park close to Pereira and Armenia.
+Here, you can try your hand at canyoning with the help of a guide: navigating creeks and waterfalls using rope systems.
+You can return to your hacienda accommodations for your second night or try out one of the area's growing boutique hotels.

 Consider this weeklong itinerary—you'll start in Bogotá and fly to the Coffee Regin for an overnight at a working finca, a hike in the mountains of the Cocora Valley, and a tour of Salento, all over the course of two days.

 Colombia's Coffee Region in 4-5 days